Imagine two days totally immersed in photography with no interruptions.

 - Creative exposure/Manual mode

-Imagine working side-by-side with other like-minded photographers and a veteran photographer to guide you for one full day in the beautiful North Georgia mountains immersed in photography.
+Imagine working side-by-side with other like-minded photographers and a veteran photographer to guide you for two days in the beautiful North Georgia mountains immersed in photography.

 You will be challenged on an hourly basis to use what you have learned and to learn new skills based on what you have previously learned.
 Best of all, it will consist of hands-on learning in an environment that will vary from sunrise to sunset.
 Students will have the opportunity to photograph landscapes, including waterfalls in a guided, non-competitive workshop.
 My goal is to strengthen and maintain the learning process with a non-stop flow of photography for one full day.

 I have been teaching beginner photography classes since 2011.
-Many of my students found a smaller class to be an overload of information and would forget what they learned within the first month.
-That is why I decided to change my program from a four hour class, which only skimmed the basics of photography, to a full day of immersion.
+Many of my students found that a short 4-hour class was an overload of information and they would forget what they learned within the first month.
+That is why I decided to change my program from a four-hour class, which only skimmed the basics of photography, to two full days of immersion.

-In order to teach one how to use a digital SLR camera, the fundamentals of photography must be understood first.
+In order to teach one how to use a digital SLR camera, the fundamentals of photography must be understood.

 That is where camera manuals fail.
-Manuals instruct the user which buttons to push, but don’t teach photography.
-The Immersion method teaches and reinforces the basic building blocks of photography in a full day.
+Manuals instruct the user which buttons to push but don’t teach photography.
+The Immersion method teaches and reinforces the basic building blocks of photography in two days.
 Once that is understood, one can learn how to capture an image that is a piece of artwork and reflects one’s style.

 Requirements for the workshop: